codingcatgirl/choo/docs/transit/serializing.rst

 .. _`Model Reference`: models.html

+.. caution::
+    Some models have a non-dictionary representation or some additional attributes in their dictionary representation.
+See the `Model Reference`_ for more information.

 All public attributes that are not dynamic and not ``None`` are put into a dictionary.
 All values are serialized.

-.. caution::
-    Some models do not represent itself as a dictionary or have some additional attributes in their dictionary representation.
-See the `Model Reference`_ for more information.

 | **datetime** values are respresented as a string in ``YYYY-MM-DD HH:II:SS`` format.
 | **timedelta** values are respresented as a the total number of seconds as int.